Nikkor Nuggets

 So by the powers vested in me by the Nikkor gods, I hereby proclaim the 600mm f/4 TC VR S the winner, taking four categories in a rout over the competitors.

 Another amusing thing to do is to consider the Nikkor model numbers as indicative of when they were approved to go to production (something I believe to be true) versus their announce date.
 The first lens that got a model number appears to be the 24-70mm f/4 S. Any lens model number introduced out of order after that becomes conspicuous.
 The big surprise there was the 24mm f/1.8, introduced a year after the next number in the series (35mm f/1.8).
 Another curiosity is the missing numbers.
-We seem to be currently missing 20121, 20124, and 20127.
+We seem to be currently missing 20121 (the 40mm), 20124, and 20127.

 Okay, I'm done playing.
 Back to work.